na-na-hi/renget/archive/smgenskins.md

    - Grim Shadow & Mystical Manipulator Nox makes her silence harder to see; Mystical Manipulator banned at the SPL level.

  - Nu Wa
-   - Nu Wa's Ult comes - Nuclear
+   - Nuclear Nu Wa
    - Mystic Enchantress Nu Wa

  - Odin
    - Infernal Father Odin's Ult will not just cage in targets, but wall off all vision outside of the cage.
-Additionall, his 3 / Runic Pulses have much darker and clearer VFX.
+Additionally, his 3 / Runic Pulses have much darker and clearer VFX.

  - Olorun
    - \